 Bird nesting holes are protected with covering boards, as the nests are often found in the middle of a trail or path.
 If you come across a covered or uncovered nesting hole, please do not tamper with the hole, which can disrupt the hatching process and disturb the nesting birds.

 Unlike many destination resorts where you’ll have to travel far from your accommodation in order to explore nature, Heron Island offers a relaxing retreat for both humans and natural wildlife.
-Explore some of the other island activities or book your stay now.
+Explore some of the other Heron Island Tours and Programs, as well as the Complimentary Activities available.